connorjburton/hmac-auth-express/README.md

 #### Constructing the HMAC

-`Authencation:` This is the header you send in the request that contains the HMAC.
+`Authentication:` This is the header you send in the request that contains the HMAC.
 This is what the middleware will look for.

 `HMAC` This is the identifier the middleware will look for, this is fine to be left as the default